 "There are one or two brown-skinned people who always get to chair something but not to actually say anything," he explained.
 "Tokenism is counter-productive.
 It prevents change… there is the fear [among politicians] that it is a can of worms and that the right will accuse them of pandering to [black people]."

 But surely this all goes way beyond the "institution" and is, rather, another product of the cyclical nature of discrimination?
 When you habitually treat someone as anything but an individual, it becomes a self-fulfilling prophecy.
-Before any kind of significant change manifests in a system that is clearly some way from offering a case-by-case, individual-focused level of care, we need to realise that awareness and greater education surrounding mental health issues is needed at a formative level – at schools, in youth centres (ones that haven't been closed because of local authority cuts), in youth media.
+Before any kind of significant change manifests in a system that is clearly some way from offering a case-by-case, individual-focused level of care, we need to realize that awareness and greater education surrounding mental health issues is needed at a formative level—at schools, in youth centers (ones that haven't been closed because of local authority cuts), in youth media.

 "I still have never really talked to friends of even my mum about my illness," says Jamie, suggesting an endemic lack of communication surrounding mental illness, echoing the Aesop report's conclusions about social isolation.
 I asked Jamie what he would suggest now to a black boy going through anything similar to what he did?
 "Talk," he says, matter-of-factly.
 "To anyone."